Main Office

 It’s essential to realize long-term recovery isn’t a destination achieved where you can finally be care-free.
 Recovery is an ongoing process of successfully facing and coping with what life throws at you.
 This isn’t unique to recovering people – every human being on this planet experiences the slings and arrows of every day life.
 Successful recovery takes continuing commitment, especially during times of stress.

 If you beginning your journey are towards recovery or if you are struggling to stay sober, know that reaching out for help can make the difference in not engaging with your addiction.
 At Life Care Wellness, we have addiction counselors who can help support you through the challenging times.
 Let us keep you aligned with your goals.
-Call us at (630) 423-5935 to schedule an appointment with one of our counselors in Glen Ellyn, Jefferson Park, or Sycamore, Illinois.
+Contact us to schedule an appointment with one of our counselors in Glen Ellyn, Jefferson Park, or Sycamore, Illinois.

 Jean Tschampa, PharmD, LCPC, CADC, C-IAYT, BCC